-Cabbage and ham in Crockpot or on stovetop is great with your leftovers or diced fresh year round.
-Simple to make with tons of flavor.
-If you’re looking for the best leftover ham recipe ever this is it!
+Cabbage and ham in slow cooker is a great with your leftovers or diced fresh year round.
+Simple cooked low and slow or a ton of flavor.
+If youโre looking for the best leftover ham recipe ever this is it!

 Paired with your favorite vegetable this cabbage and ham dish comes out great every time.
 We will share how to make this as an easy Crockpot recipe but you could stew in a pot just the same.
 Check it out. (affiliate links present)

 This is our favorite method because you can just throw it in and enjoy a few hours later.
-Of course plain Crockpot cabbage is quite good, and a great side dish.
-BUT if you add protein into the mix you can serve it as your main dish if you’d like.
+Of course plain slow cooker cabbage is quite good, and a great side dish.
+BUT if you add protein into the mix you can serve it as your main dish if youโd like.

 - Butter or for dairy free use a plant based vegan alternative